 Benefits of the Barbell Good Morning

-- This move promotes glute strength and hypertrophy.
+- This move promotes glute strength and muscle hypertrophy.

 - You’ll engage your entire posterior chain and all the spinal stabilizers that help prevent spinal flexion.